Palm Springs International Airport: Outdoor Courtyard

-After clearing security, passengers leave the main building via the automatic doors and enter the open-air courtyard, which contains a full-service restaurant, coffee shop, and multiple sets of restrooms.
+After clearing security, passengers leave the main building via the automatic doors and enter the open-air courtyard, which contains a wine bar, full-service restaurant, coffee shop, sandwich stand, and multiple sets of restrooms.
 A children's playground and pet relief area are adjacent to the Sonny Bono concourse.
 It is through this courtyard that passengers access the nineteen full-service gates at the two concourses.
-There is also a hardstand adjacent to the restaurant (Gate 1) that can be used as a boarding gate when gates at the two concourses are unavailable or if an aircraft needs to park for mechanical reasons.
+There is also a hardstand (Gate 1) that can be used as a boarding gate when gates at the two concourses are unavailable or if an aircraft needs to park for mechanical reasons.

 Sonny Bono Concourse (Gates 4–11)

 On November 4, 1999, the new Sonny Bono Concourse opened as part of the 1994–2000 expansion.
-Named in honor of the late singer, congressman and former mayor of the city, this newer concourse has 8 gates (all with jet bridges) and is the elevated one of the two.
+Named in honor of the late singer, congressman and former mayor of the city, this concourse has 8 gates (all with jet bridges) and is the elevated one of the two.
 It is designed to handle larger aircraft (such as the Boeing 737 and the Airbus A320 family) because of its jet bridges.
 Although it is capable of handling aircraft as large as the Boeing 767, it is commonly used by the Boeing 737, Airbus A320 family, and the Embraer E175.
 SB's outdoor escalator and walkway are shaded by a designer roofline similar to that of the Denver International Airport.

-Amenities include a full-service restaurant, golf pro shop, and two newsstands.
+Amenities include a full-service restaurant, outdoor bar, and three shops.

-Regional Concourse (Gates 12–20)
+Agua Caliente Concourse (Gates 12–20)

-The older Regional Concourse on the south side, simply known as the Regional Concourse on the airport website, or "Gates 12–20" on airport signage, is at the tarmac level and hosts smaller aircraft such as the Embraer ERJ and Bombardier CRJ.
+The older concourse on the south side, known as the Agua Caliente Concourse, or "Gates 12–20" on airport signage, is at the tarmac level and hosts smaller aircraft such as the Embraer ERJ and Bombardier CRJ.
 There are 11 gates, which are all hardstands, 6 of which are capable of handling larger aircraft (up to the Airbus A321) should the need arise.
 It also contains the airport's only hardstands for the Airbus A220.
 Boarding uses ramps or airstairs.

-Amenities include a restaurant, newsstand, and restrooms.
+Amenities include a restaurant, shop, and restrooms.
 There is also a fountain adjacent to the concourse entrance.